 Do you want the pipe to roll?
 You can do this but it will take considerably more effort.
 It can be done and the video below explains how.

-This kit is suitable for any structures that are over 5 ft.
+This kit is suitable for any structure that is over 5 ft.
 It is easy to install.
 Gates can be converted too.

 Note: It is not beyond some cats to climb up this netting even at an inward facing 45 degrees.
 They are able to pull themselves over the top.
-You know your cat the best and their escapability prowess.
+You know your cat the best and their escapability and jumping prowess.

 A Catio would have to be what every indoor cat dreams of.
-A Catio is an outdoor enclosed area, usually freestanding and enclosed with mesh or chicken wire.
+A catio is an outdoor area, usually freestanding and enclosed with mesh or chicken wire.

-Cats can spend the day in the Catio, weather permitting and come inside at night.
+Cats can spend the day in the catio, weather permitting and come inside at night.

-Sometimes a Catio has an entrance into the house, through a cat door.
-This allows the cat to come and go from the Catio however the cat door can also be closed to keep the cat inside.
+Sometimes a catio has an entrance into the house through a cat door.
+This allows the cat to come and go from the catio.
+However, the cat door can also be closed to keep the cat inside.

 This Catio is a DIY kit.

-A cat enclosure may also be called a Catio.
-I have made a distinction between Catios and cat enclosures.
+A cat enclosure may also be called a catio.
+I have made a distinction between catios and cat enclosures.

 Cat enclosures, are usually fully assembled, although there may be some minor assembly.